Ahmer-kun/NexHub-Portfolio/README.md

 ## Live Preview

-Open `nexhub-portfolio.html` directly in any browser.
+Open `will upload once i finalize` directly in any browser.
 No build step, no server required.

 ---